-This is the most critical part of the whole process since, for SEO, Google loves great content that is original, authoritarian, and basically adds value.
+This is the most critical part of the whole process since, for SEO, Google loves excellent content that is original, authoritarian, and adds value.
 If you don’t have quality content, then nothing else matters.
 Your blog may have hundreds of thousands of visitors per month, but if it’s full of low-quality articles that no one wants to read, it will not make you much money.

-So what makes for good content?
+So, what makes for good content?

 Also, it should be written with care and attention—not just slapped together quickly without editing.
 People will notice when you take the time necessary to create quality writing!